Siding Inspection Checklist (5 Types of Damage to Look For)

 Routine inspections and timely repairs preserve your home’s appearance, reduce long-term maintenance costs, and improve overall energy efficiency.
 Siding that performs well also helps regulate indoor temperatures and reduce heating and cooling expenses.

-Why Homeowners in Wausau Choose Vanguard
+Why Homeowners in Woodridge Choose Vanguard

 Experienced professionals: Skilled at identifying both visible and hidden siding damage.